iionly/news/README.txt

 Installation:

+(0. If you have a previous version of the news plugin installed, disable the plugin on your site and remove the news plugin folder from your mod directory completely before installing the new version,)
 1. Copy the news plugin folder into you mod folder,
 2. Enable the News plugin in the admin section of your site.

 Changelog:

+1.10.3:

+- Updated for Elgg 1.10,
+- Fixing of deprecation issues,
+- Register JS as AMD module.

 1.9.2: